Bartlomiej-Brodawka/WarriorAndKnight/README.md

 ## Healers Implementation

 Creation of new class - Healer with ability to heal soldier in front of him.
 Writing parameterized unit tests, granual test and logging.

+## Straight Fight Implementation

+Creation of new function straightFight() which enable new type of battle between armies.
+Writing parametrized unit tests and adding necessary logging.